 - A video card that has 10 bit output support (common in theory) AND drivers that actually offer this (rare).

-- Photoshop CS5 (earlier versions do NOT reliably support 10 bit output)
+- Photoshop CS6 (earlier versions do NOT really reliably support 10 bit output)

-- A monitor that will accept 10 bit video input (only available over DisplayPort connections typically) - The NEC PA series all accept 10 bit inputs, and Eizo models that support 10 bit are listed in the attached Eizo notes below.
+- A monitor that will accept 10 bit video input (only available over DisplayPort connections typically) - The NEC PA series all accept 10 bit inputs, and most Eizo CG models do as well.

 - Only if you have all of these things in place will 10 bit support be possible and you will need to manually activate it in the video card drivers in most instances.